YueLiPicasso/OCanrenTutorial/DefineTypes/helloWorld/README.md

     Stream.take ~n:1 @@
       run q (fun q -> ocanren { q == str }) project;;
 ```
-is for the side effect of the right hand side of the let binding.
+is for the side effect of the right hand side of the let binding which

-The right hand side is divided into three
-sub-expressions by the right associative infix operator @@ that is
+is divided into three sub-expressions by the right associative infix
-provided by OCaml's core library Stdlib.
+operator @@ that is provided by OCaml's core library Stdlib.

 The expression:
 ```ocaml